KID LIT

 Look, Listen, Move – Arts Integrated

 This tour integrates three areas of art, and is offered to Cabell County fourth-grade classes.
-Marshall University Professor Steve Hall and the Jeslyn Performing Arts Center partner with the Museum to provide this immersion into live music, dance, and visual art.
+Marshall University Professor Steve Hall and 4th Avenue Arts partner with the Museum to provide this immersion into live music, dance, and visual art.

 Dates: September and October